-Both platforms check construction drawings against building codes.
-Archidian is purpose-built for jurisdictions and permit intake.
-Nomic covers code compliance as part of a broader AEC document intelligence platform.
+Both platforms check construction drawings against building codes, and AI plan review continues to mature in 2026.
+Archidian is purpose-built for jurisdictions and permit intake; Nomic covers code compliance as part of a broader AEC AI agent platform connected to ACC and common document stores.
 Here's how to choose.

-Firms that need code compliance as part of a broader document intelligence workflow — alongside submittal review, drawing search, spec queries, and RFI processing.
+Firms that need code compliance as part of a broader agent-driven coordination workflow — alongside submittal review, drawing search, spec queries, and RFI processing.

 Architecture firms and building departments that primarily need fast, automated code compliance checking focused on permit intake and plan review.